-Forests are one of the most usefull reneuable resources.
-They provide habitat to many type of animals & plants.
+Forests are one of the most useful renewable resources.
+They provide habitat to many types of animals & plants.

 The forest is a biotic community spread over a large area of land & composed of tall trees, herbs, shrubs, climbers & wild animals

 A forest is home to many kinds of plants, animals & microorganisms.
 These living organisms depend on each other for their survival

 Dependence Of Animals On Plant

 All animals depend for their food directly or indirectly on green plants.
 Herbivores feed on plant material directly while carnivores feed on the herbivores.

 Plants produce oxygen during photosynthesis and animals use this oxygen for respiration.

 Some animals depend on plants for shelter and safety.
 Trees provide protection from rain and shade from the heat of the sun to the animals.
 Most of the birds make their nest on branches of trees.
 Monkeys, apes, and bats also live on trees.

 For Carbon Dioxide